isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 or a network with just a single subnet is allowed.
 This is not a recommended practice in production networks, as the shared network logic requires additional processing and thus lowers the server's performance.
-To avoid unnecessary performance degradation, the shared subnets should only be defined when required by the deployment.
+To avoid unnecessary performance degradation, shared subnets should only be defined when required by the deployment.

 Shared networks provide an ability to specify many parameters in the shared network scope that apply to all subnets within it.
-If necessary, it is possible to specify a parameter in the shared network scope and then override its value in the subnet scope.
+If necessary, it is possible to specify a parameter in the shared-network scope and then override its value in the subnet scope.
 For example:

 ::